lhaycock/documentation/docs/index.md

 <a href="{{site.baseurl}}/Markdown.zip" download="Markdown.zip" target="_blank" >Download Markdown File</a>

-Open this in <a href="https://typora.io/" target="_blank">Typora</a>
+Open this file in <a href="https://typora.io/" target="_blank">Typora</a>

-This is where you can see what the markdown looks like and can toggle back and forth between markdown and code by using Ctrl + /
+This is where you can see what the markdown looks like and can toggle back and forth between markdown and code by using Ctrl + /.

 Add --- then hit enter- this is where front matter goes, for example the "title: ", which is case sensitive and needs a :